sdiehl/wiwinwlh/tutorial.md

 ghc-heap-view
 -------------

-In similar fashion to above we can actually inspect the ``StgClosure`` structures at runtime using various C and Cmm hacks to probe at the fields of the structure's representation to the runtime.
-The library ``ghc-heap-view`` can be used to introspect such things.
+Through some dark runtime magic can actually inspect the ``StgClosure`` structures at runtime using various C and Cmm hacks to probe at the fields of the structure's representation to the runtime.
+The library ``ghc-heap-view`` can be used to introspect such things, although there is really no use for this kind of thing in everyday code it is very helpful when studying the GHC internals to be able to inspect the runtime implementation details and get at the raw bits underlying all Haskell types.

 ~~~~ {.haskell include="src/29-ghc/heapview.hs"}
 ~~~~